Keith Bradley (footballer)

 Bradley joined Everton as a youth player at the age of 16.
 After being spotted and approached by Joe Mercer, he signed a professional contract at the age of 18 and spent ten years at the Villa, reaching the League Cup final and playing at Wembley in the 1971–72 season.
 After leaving Aston Villa, he enjoyed four years playing for Peterborough United until retiring from playing.
-He then coached the Birmingham City youth team under manager Ron Saunders, leaving in 1986.
+He then coached the Birmingham City youth team under manager Ron Saunders until 1986.
+Following his retirement, he owned and managed the bar Badgers in Mojácar for 24 years and was also active in the town's political scene.

-He has owned and run his successful restaurant Badgers in Mojacar (Spain) since 1987, where he continues to this day.